Busbars in LV Switchgear Panels: Sizing, Connections, and Standard Sizes

 Choose copper for compact, high-duty LV busbars and aluminium where weight or cost dominates — aluminium needs roughly 1.6× the cross-section of copper for the same current, plus bimetallic hardware to prevent galvanic corrosion at joints.

 Material choice is a balance of conductivity, strength, corrosion behavior, and cost.
-The matrix sets out the busbar material for LV switchgear options and when each win.
+The matrix below sets out the options and when each one wins.

 Selection rule: default to copper for compact or high-duty LV panels; choose aluminium when the enclosure can accept the larger section and weight or budget dominates; specify tinned copper for humid, marine, or high-pollution environments.
 Always state the grade and temper in the purchase order, never leaving it open.